David Krol

 David "Boog" Krol (born December 17, 1995) is an American professional ten-pin bowler from Nixa, Missouri.
-A member of the Professional Bowlers Association (PBA), he is known for winning the 2024 PBA Playoffs.
-He has won two PBA Tour titles, both coming in the 2024 season, in addition to three PBA Regional Tour titles.
+A member of the Professional Bowlers Association (PBA), he is known for winning the 2024 PBA Playoffs and the 2026 USBC Masters.
+He has won three PBA Tour titles overall, including one major, in addition to three PBA Regional Tour titles.
 He uses the two-handed shovel style delivery with a dominant right hand.

 Krol is sponsored by Hammer Bowling and VISE grips.

 Early years

 Krol was a three-time Missouri high school bowling champion.
 He went on to compete in amateur tournaments after high school, eventually becoming a PBA member in 2016.

 Professional bowling career

 Krol attempted to bowl full-time on the PBA Tour for three seasons (2017 through 2019) with little success.
 He made it out of the pre-tournament qualifier (PTQ) round to cash eleven times over those three seasons with eight match play appearances, but he did not make any appearances in the championship round (the final round of a tournament which usually consists of the top five players from match play).
 He cut back to mostly PBA Regional Tour play over the next three seasons, committing himself to a rigorous practice schedule beginning in the COVID-shortened 2020 season.

 In 2022, Krol finished fourth in the PBA Regional Players Invitational, earning $5,000 and some confidence to attempt bowling full-time again in the 2023 PBA Tour season.
 His season highlights included a match play appearance at the PBA Wichita Classic, during which he rolled 31 consecutive strikes in qualifying.
 However, he again failed to make a championship round appearance and did not earn enough points to qualify for the priority field in 2024.

 2024 found Krol again bowling in PTQ rounds, a seven-game qualifying round that non-priority players must bowl just for a chance to make the initial field.
 He finished 15th in the PBA Players Championship and just missed the championship round at the U.S. Open, finishing sixth.
 He finally broke through with his first championship round appearance in the PBA Delaware Classic, qualifying as the #2 seed for the March 3 telecast.
 He defeated 14-time PBA Tour titlist Bill O'Neill in the semifinal match, then defeated Finland’s Tomas Käyhkö in the final match to earn his first PBA Tour title.
 Having a PBA Tour title gave Krol priority entry for the remainder of the season, meaning he no longer had to bowl in PTQ rounds.